 Everyone worries or gets scared sometimes.
 But if you feel extremely worried or afraid much of the time, or if you repeatedly feel panicky, you may have an anxiety disorder.
 Anxiety disorders are among the most common mental illnesses, affecting roughly 40 million American adults each year.
-This report discusses the latest and most effective treatment approaches, including cognitive behavioral therapies, psychotherapy, and medications.
-A special…Learn More »
+This Special Health Report, Coping with Anxiety and Stress Disorders, discusses the latest and most effective treatment approaches, including…Learn More »

 Stress constantly creeps into our lives.
 It can come from the frustration of a traffic jam or a confrontation with a partner.
 Stress can be spurred by money worries or spiked by a sudden health scare.
 It can exact a toll upon you — physically, emotionally, and psychologically.

 Stress is a fact of life.
 But you determine how it affects your life.
 You can counteract the damaging effects of stress by calling upon your body’s rich potential for self-healing.

 Stress Management, a Special Health Report from Harvard Medical School, is packed with strategies you can use to rein in the runaway changes unleashed by stress.
 These proven techniques can help you repel the consuming effects of stress and reclaim and restore inner peace.